Search element - Quick search bar

 pouring breastmilk

-• EBM, like other food, can grow germs, particularly after freezing and thawing.
-Bottles, teats, spoons, cups or other feeding equipment need to be washed well in hot, soapy water and rinsed well (air-dry or dry with new paper towel if not being used straight away).
+• Use clean bottles, teats, and feeding equipment every time.
+Breastmilk, like other food, can grow germs, particularly after freezing and thawing.
+Wash bottles, teats, spoons, cups or other feeding equipment need in hot, soapy water and rinse well.
+If not using straight away you can air-dry or dry with new paper towel or cloth.

-Frozen EBM may be in a bottle, storage bag or other container.
-It can be warmed quickly or thawed slowly in the fridge.
+Frozen breastmilk may be in a bottle, storage bag or other container.

-To thaw EBM quickly, move the bottle or bag of frozen EBM about in a bowl of warm water.
-As the water cools, add a little hot water to the bowl and keep moving the EBM around until it all becomes liquid.
-You may need to then put the EBM into a clean feeding container.
+• Thaw quickly in warm water: If you need breastmilk sooner, stand the container in a bowl of warm (not hot or boiling) water and gently move it around until thawed.
+As the water cools, add a little hot water to the bowl and keep moving the container until it all becomes liquid.
+You may need to then put the milk into a clean feeding container.

 Milk that has been thawed in the fridge can be